Sepideh-Azarianpour/Race-specific-prognostic-models-for-EC/README.md

 Per-tile features will be employed to calculate per-patient features using six statistics (mean, median, minimum, maximum, range, and variance) on all stromal and epithelial tiles represented for a patient, yielding 4200 features per patient

 # Model Construction
+The least shrinkage and selection operator (LASSO) in conjunction with the Cox proportional hazards regression model, was employed to establish prognostic models for progression-free survival (PFS) in the context of MAA, MEA, and MPA.
+These models, trained on T0_AA, T0_EA, and T0, yield risk scores comprising a sparse set of features, each assigned a weight (beta).
+The risk score thus is the linear combination of these feature values.